 Farquhar, 1977) and its variants (e.g., (Lu et al., 2016; MÄKELÄ et al., 1996).
-Cowan and Farquhar (1977) showed that such an optimality rule leads to an optimization constraint, $\lambda = \partial A_n / \partial E{tr}$, with λ representing a key rate of how carbon assimilation, A_n , responds to transpiration, E{tr} .
-This λ has been investigated for many years, yet there is still no consensus on how to determine it under different conditions (Buckley et al., 2017; Wolf et al., 2016).
-Medlyn et al. (2011) followed Cowan and Farquhar optimality rule but optimized RuBP regeneration-limited photosynthesis rather than Rubisco-limited photosynthesis.
-Their study showed that the stomatal expression by Cowan and Farquhar's optimality was similar in the form to the BBL's semi-empirical expression when the atmospheric CO2 concentration at leaf surface was much higher than the compensation point.
-Other efforts have been made to extend the Cowan and Farquhar's optimality rule in determining λ or by adding additional factors (e.g., (Katul et al., 2010; 2009; Manzoni et al., 2013).
-A new way to solve λ is presented later in this work.
+Cowan and 139 Farquhar (1977) showed that such an optimality rule leads to an optimization constraint, 140 $\lambda = \partial A_n / \partial E{tr}$ , with $\lambda$ representing a key rate of how carbon assimilation, $A_n$ , responds to 141 transpiration, $E{tr}$ .
+This $\lambda$ has been investigated for many years, yet there is still no consensus on 142 how to determine it under different conditions (Buckley et al., 2017; Wolf et al., 2016).
+Medlyn 143 et al. (2011) followed Cowan and Farquhar optimality rule but optimized RuBP regeneration-144 limited photosynthesis rather than Rubisco-limited photosynthesis.
+Their study showed that the 145 stomatal expression by Cowan and Farquhar's optimality was similar in the form to the BBL's 146 semi-empirical expression when the atmospheric $CO_2$ concentration at leaf surface was much 147 higher than the compensation point.
+Other efforts have been made to extend the Cowan and 148 149 Farquhar's optimality rule in determining $\lambda$ or by adding additional factors (e.g., (Katul et al., 150 2010; 2009; Manzoni et al., 2013).
+A new way to solve $\lambda$ is presented later in this work.

 The second group maximizes net carbon gain and includes two subgroups.
-One subgroup applies a penalty function to plant hydraulic behavior (Anderegg et al., 2018; Eller et al., 2018; Sperry et al., 2017; Wolf et al., 2016), while the other applies a penalty function to nonstomatal limitation (NSL) behavior, such as the carboxylation capacity (CAP) and mesophyll conductance (MES) models by Dewar et al. (2018) and the model by Hölttä et al. (2017).
-Mathematically, these two subgroups are similar and both maximized the carbon gain function (Dewar et al., 2018; Wang et al., 2020).
-Biologically, CAP and MES models would produce lower photosynthetic rate for the same leaf transpiration rate since more reduction factor is introduced into the conductance as noted in Wang et al. (2020).
+One subgroup 151 applies a penalty function to plant hydraulic behavior (Anderegg et al., 2018; Eller et al., 2018; 152 Sperry et al., 2017; Wolf et al., 2016), while the other applies a penalty function to nonstomatal 153 limitation (NSL) behavior, such as the carboxylation capacity (CAP) and mesophyll conductance 154 (MES) models by Dewar et al. (2018) and the model by Hölttä et al. (2017).
+Mathematically, 155 156 these two subgroups are similar and both maximized the carbon gain function (Dewar et al., 157 2018; Wang et al., 2020).
+Biologically, CAP and MES models would produce lower photosynthetic rate for the same leaf transpiration rate since more reduction factor is introduced 158 159 into the conductance as noted in Wang et al. (2020).

-The third group can be viewed as a step toward a more ideal optimality rule which would optimize over a broader base since all sources of benefits for photosynthesis are maximized, including nitrogen, light, water, while all the associated costs are minimized at the same time over multiple temporal scales as pointed out by Buckley (2017).
-Models belong to this group include those by Manzoni et al. (2013), Prentice et al. (2014) and Buckley et al. (2017).
-In the following, Prentice et al. (2014) model, called Prentice-2014 hereafter, is adopted as representative of this third group.
-In Prentice-2014, the optimality rule balances the tradeoff between transpiration and carboxylation capacity by minimizing the summed costs of transpiration and carboxylation.
-Prentice-2014 employs the coordination hypothesis that under typical daytime conditions, when most photosynthesis takes place, its Rubisco-limited photosynthetic rate is equal to electron transport-limited photosynthetic rate.
-This model is realized by adjusting the ratio of CO2 within the leaf to that outside the leaf.
-Its limitations are that it ignores the role of leaf water potential and plant hydraulics in the stomatal opening (Buckley et al., 2017; Dewar et al., 2018), and thus it works best under wet conditions (Prentice et al., 2014).
+The third group can be viewed as a step toward a more ideal optimality rule which would 160 161 optimize over a broader base since all sources of benefits for photosynthesis are maximized, including nitrogen, light, water, while all the associated costs are minimized at the same time 162 over multiple temporal scales as pointed out by Buckley (2017).
+Models belong to this group 163 include those by Manzoni et al. (2013), Prentice et al. (2014) and Buckley et al. (2017).
+In the 164 following, Prentice et al. (2014) model, called Prentice-2014 hereafter, is adopted as 165 166 representative of this third group.
+In Prentice-2014, the optimality rule balances the tradeoff between transpiration and carboxylation capacity by minimizing the summed costs of 167 transpiration and carboxylation.
+Prentice-2014 employs the coordination hypothesis that under 168 realized by adjusting the ratio of $CO_2$ within the leaf to that outside the leaf.
+Its limitations are that it ignores the role of leaf water potential and plant hydraulics in the stomatal opening